 It is an exquisitely stitched medieval tapestry made of a large embroidered cloth nearly 70 metres long and 50 centimetres high.
 It depicts the events leading up to the Norman conquest of England, culminating in the Battle of Hastings and the death of King Harold II of England in 1066.

-10. He was very sad when his wife died
+14. He was very sad when his wife died.

 Matilda and William had a relatively happy family life together.
 She was deeply invested in her children’s well-being, with all her children known for being remarkably educated.
 This included tutoring her daughters in languages, literature, and arts, at a time when education of noblewomen was not considered necessary.

 Matilda died 4 years before William, in 1083.
 Upon hearing of her death, he swore to give up his favorite sport of hunting as an expression of his grief.
 He would never remarry.